tonidezman/open-flix/README.md

 # OpenFlix
-## I have build this app to learn few Rails and Web Development concepts.
+### I have build this app to learn advance Rails and Web Development concepts.

 What I have learned building this app:
 - TDD